MFaizanshaikh18/Project--CPP/README.md

 # Project--CPP
-this is my small project code of c++ of two numbers compare
+this is my small project code of c++ by comparing the two numbers.